Import Netflix Data from RapidAPI to Google Sheets

 We can now enter our values into API Connector and import Netflix data directly into Google Sheets.

-- In the Create Request interface, enter the Request URL provided above:
+- In the Create screen, enter the Request URL provided above:

 - Under Headers enter the headers displayed in the code snippet.
 They will be key-value pairs like this: